knightjoel/zpark/index.md

 Troubleshooting:
 - If the 1-on-1 room test doesn't work:
 	- Verify your nginx settings are correct as per the instructions above
+	- Verify that you've created a webhook with Spark and that it's pointing to the correct address for your Zpark vhost in nginx (use the `show_spark_webhooks.py` CLI script)
 	- Verify that the Zpark vhost in nginx is reachable from the Internet;
 	  verify necessary firewall policies are in place
 	- Check the nginx access log: ensure you can see the Spark service